NAT & PAT

 A common gotcha.
 Inside host 10.0.0.6 wants to reach inside server 10.0.0.50 using its public address 203.0.113.50 (because DNS returned the public IP).
 Without hairpin NAT, the packet leaves the router, hits the WAN side, gets discarded because there’s no return route.

-Hairpin NAT allows the router to rewrite the destination back to the inside IP and forward locally, without leaving the WAN interface.
+Hairpin NAT (a.k.a.
+NAT reflection) makes the router rewrite the destination back to the inside IP and forward locally, without leaving the WAN interface.

 CGNAT — why your home IPv4 is in 100.64.x.x